prometheus/docs/content/blog/2015-06-03-service-discovery-introduction.md

 ## Discovery with Consul

 Service discovery via Consul is now supported natively.
 It can be configured by defining access parameters for our Consul agent and a list of Consul services for which we want to query targets.

 The tags of each Consul node are concatenated by a configurable separator and exposed through the `__meta_consul_tags` label.
-Various other meta labels are extracted.
+Various other Consul-specific meta labels are also provided.

 Scraping all instances for a list of given services can be achieved with a simple `consul_sd_config` and relabeling rules: